What is the Annual Monitoring Report?

 The overall residual housing target figure is 1650, which equates to a future annual average of 127 new dwellings per annum between 2013/14 and 2025/26.

 Affordable housing is housing designed to meet the needs of households whose incomes are not sufficient to allow them to access housing in their borough.
 Affordable housing comprises social rented and intermediate housing.

 Social rented housing is rented housing owned and managed by local authorities and Registered Social Landlords, for which guideline target rents are determined through the national rent regime.

 Intermediate Housing is housing at prices and rents above those of social rent but below market price or rents, and can include shared equity (e.g. HomeBuy) and intermediate rent.

 The Council adopted an overall target of 35% of new dwellings to be affordable in February 2006.
 35% of the overall annual average of 181 dwellings over the plan period 2006/07 to 2025/26 works out at an average annual affordable housing target of 63 dwellings.

-The proportion of affordable housing delivered over the past 5 years (2007/08 to 2011/12) only averages out at 24% or 57 units per annum.
-Over the next 4 years it is projected to increase to an annual average of 27% but because of the large number of market houses expected to be built the average annual number of affordable units is expected to be 113 dwellings.
-In other words the Council does not expect to meet its annual percentage target for affordable homes over the next 4 years but does expect to exceed its annual numerical target.
+The proportion of affordable housing delivered over the past 6 years (2007/08 to 2012/13) averages out at 82 units per annum; however, due to the high number of open market houses delivered over this period, this only averages out at 28% of overall completions.
+Over the next 3 years this is projected to increase to an overall average of 29%, at an average annual number of 99 affordable units.
+In other words the Council does not expect to meet its annual percentage target for affordable homes over the next 3 years but does expect to continue to exceed its annual numerical target.